 Contribution assessment limits:

-From January 1, 2026, the contribution assessment ceilings in the statutory health and pension insurance will increase:
+The contribution assessment ceilings in statutory health and pension insurance will increase on January 1, 2026:

-The Compulsory insurance limit In the statutory health insurance system, the amount increases to 77.400 euros (6.450 euros per month).
+The Compulsory insurance limit The amount in statutory health insurance is 77.400 euros (6.450 euros per month).

 Read more about it > here!